WHAT IS THE FOOD & NUTRITION PROJECT?

 Nutrition Quiz Bowl

 A Quiz Bowl helps 4-H members enhance and demonstrate their knowledge and skills in a competitive setting.
 The Quiz Bowl involves teams of three or four members.
 Two teams compete against each other at one time, answering questions related to the subject matter with the use of an electronic buzzer system.
-Click here for more information and resources available for the Nutrition Quiz Bowl.

 The 4-H Healthy Lifestyles Sweepstakes provides an opportunity for youth, volunteers and County Extension Agents interested an opportunity to work together for additional recognition at Texas 4-H Roundup.
 Points for participation, and additional points for contest placing, will be given for each healthy lifestyles related contest.
 The county with the most points will be awarded the Healthy Lifestyles Sweepstakes!
 More information about this award is in the Texas 4-H Roundup guide.